Keselowski avoids fixating on rules package

 Easy for him to say because he won that one — but Keselowski isn’t the only driver with that view.

+The race in Kansas was an entertaining one that included 41 green flag passes for the lead.
+That perhaps bodes well for the Michigan race, but the 2-mile MIS track is longer than the 1 ½-mile Kansas one, and there are other factors to consider.

 “The wider the track is in the corners, the better the racing is going to be.
 We really won’t know that until after all of the practice sessions and really into the race to see how wide it gets,” Keselowski said.
-“There are a lot of variables that come into play.
-It is very, very difficult at the moment to predict.”
+“There are a lot of variables that come into play, some that we have control of and some that we don’t.
+Some that we have knowledge of and some that we don’t.
+It is very, very difficult at the moment to predict.
+I think we are all very hopeful that it will look a lot like Kansas.”

+The new package this year reduced horsepower and increased downforce in an attempt to offer more passing opportunities, and NASCAR can point to some encouraging stats: There have been 534 green flag passes for the lead through 14 races this season, compared to 341 at this point in 2018.

+Of course, that’s not the only way to measure excitement.
+There were 21 green flag passes for the lead last weekend at Pocono, but Kyle Busch — a critic of the new package — won in rather routine fashion.
+Denny Hamlin said passing was “impossible,” and Busch said he doesn’t think he can fully showcase his talents.